Astropad Studio and Photoshop

 Rearranging Panels

-Photoshop panels arranged left
+Photoshop panels arranged on the left

 Free-floating Panels